 It is written by an external management entity.

-Changes take effect as soon as practical in the implementation."
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates that the reception of an HE SU PPDU and HE MU PPDU with 4x LTF and 0.8 µs guard interval duration is enabled.
+This capability is disabled otherwise."

 DEFVAL { false }